Muukid/muGraphics/README.md

 ```

 This function must be called on every successfully-created graphic before the destruction of the context used to create it.
+This function returns 0.

 > The macro `mu_graphic_destroy` is the non-result-checking equivalent.